EekSapi/Checkout-Page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the following user stories:

-- [-] User story: I can see a page following the given design
+- [x] User story: I can see a page following the given design

 - [x] User story: I can input email, phone, full name, address, city, country, and postal code